 My blue snowball microphone isn’t necessarily the perfect choice for singing – but it’s an awesome all round computer microphone that can pull off studio quality.
 It’s a decent podcasting microphone and fits a whole range of things in between.

-As you’ll know if you’ve read any of my other articles – I’m obsessed with sound proofing and reducing noise in my apartment.
+if you’ve read any of my other articles – I’m obsessed with sound proofing and reducing noise in my apartment.
 So step 1 of reducing background noise was largely completed because I’ve got the best soundproof curtains on the market and I’ve mastered how to soundproof an apartment wall.

 I do however live in New York, so I do still get a bit of background noise – not to mention my boyfriend stirring around in the apartment.